mlacs-developers/mlacs/README.md

 scikit-learn:

 Advanced fitting method provided by the Scikit Learn package can be used instead of an Ordinary Least Squares method.
 From experience, a simple ``np.linalg.lstsq`` often suffice for fitting a simple linear MLIP.
-It is only recommanded to use these advanced methods when you are using a quadratic MLIP.
-In this case, the number of coefficients increases exponenially and a simple Least Square method could fail.
+It is only recommended to use these advanced methods when you are using a quadratic MLIP.
+In this case, the number of coefficients increases exponentially and a simple Least Square method could fail.
 This package is also used for Gaussian Process.

 Highly Recomended Packages
 --------------------------